-When working with IT outsourcing partners, especially when the relationship is not yet well established, client organisations can feel the lack of defined technical specifications, flexible deadline and end costs injects too much business risk into the approach.
+When working with IT outsourcing partners, especially when the relationship is not yet well established, client organisations can feel the lack of defined technical specifications, flexible deadlines and overall cost injects too much business risk into the approach.

 Fixed price agile, or the variation represented by ‘controlled agile’, is an attempt to offer both the proven strengths of the agile methodology to software engineering, with the business planning advantages and perceived lower risk of a fixed price agreement.

-There has to be compromises to the agile approach.
+There have to be compromises made in the approach to the agile approach.
 It can’t be starting with an MVP and then adding functionality iterations and tweaks ad infinitum.
 That’s also not of course the idea of a pure agile approach but it doesn’t definitively exclude the possibility.
-Which can be a worry when working with an IT outsourcer who could, potentially, have the short-sighted conflicting priority of extracting maximum value from a project by spending longer on it.
+This can be a worry when working with an IT outsourcer who could, potentially, have the short-sighted conflicting priority of extracting maximum value from a project by spending longer on it.

 Fixed price or controlled agile allows for enough flexibility during the process to make changes to original plans and technical specifications and requirements where deemed necessary.
 But within a pre-defined price range and, usually, deadline.